Epsilon Aurigae: Nature of the system

 Variations on the high mass model have always been popular, since the primary star is to all appearances a large supergiant star.
 Spectroscopically it is early F or late A with luminosity class Ia or Iab.
 Distance estimates consistently lead to luminosities expected for a bright supergiant, although there is a huge variation in published values for the distance.
 The Hipparcos parallax measurement has a margin of error as large as the value itself and so the derived distance is likely to be anything from 355 to 4,167 parsecs.
 The Gaia Data Release 2 parallax is somewhat more precise, leading to a distance of 1,350±350 ly, towards the low end of estimates by other methods.
+The Gaia Data Release 3 suggest a higher distance of 1,062 parsecs, or 3,460 light-years.
 The main problem with the high mass model is the nature of the secondary, which is required by the known mass function to have a mass comparable to the primary, at odds with observations where it appears as a B-type main-sequence star.
 The secondary may be a close binary involving two lower-mass main sequence stars, or a more complex system.